GeoffreyFClark/SymphonySage/README.md

 ## 💯 Discord bot that plays music from Youtube/Spotify!🎷<br>

-I am hosting the bot on a Linux VM instance in the cloud. <br>
+I am currently hosting the bot in a Linux VM instance on Oracle Cloud. <br>
 [✅ Click here to add the bot to your server for free! ✅](https://discord.com/api/oauth2/authorize?client_id=1103073658865451139&permissions=40667471806016&scope=bot)

 ### Commands: